 Conventional – circuit: reinforcement using Conventional Solutions on circuits

-Innovative: any Innovative Solution.
+Innovative: any Innovative Solution (except the reservation and deployment of flexibility services which is reported separately (see paragraph 5.15 below)).

 The cost and capacity released should be apportioned according to the type of solution used.
 A single scheme involving multiple types of solution should be reported across all relevant rows.
 The costs should be allocated based upon the actual costs of each solution.
 The capacity released should be the amount associated with each solution.
 For example, a total scheme may cost £10m and release 100MVA but the values reported would be £9m and 60MVA for the conventional part and £1m and 40MVA for the Innovative part.
 Where a solution does not provide firm capacity, the capacity released should be calculated as set out in the guidance to the Innovative Solutions worksheet.